Keeping your home warm this winter

 Doors can allow draughts of air in through the bottom, depending on how it was fit.
 You can make draught excluders or purchase them online.
 We found this draught excluder to be cheap and decent.
 Place the excluder in front of the door to block out the cold air.

-A radiator without a reflective back panel is almost half as effective, as the back of the radiator absorbs heat.
+A radiator without a reflective back panel is almost half as effective, as the wall at the back of the radiator absorbs heat.
 By fitting a reflective panel you can reflect the heat back out.
 You can buy a reflective panel from most DIY places as well as online.
 They're often very easy to fit too.
 It is possible to just use standard kitchen foil but naturally it would be less effective at doing so.

 Cover bare floorboards